DFanso/go-echo-grom-boilerplate/README.md

 ## Prerequisites

 - Go 1.21 or higher
-- MongoDB 4.4 or higher
+- PostgreSQL 12 or higher
 - Air (for hot reload)

 ## Getting Started